Investing in a good-quality pair of speakers can make the world of difference, and you often get what you pay for.

 Smaller speakers generally don't have any problems producing medium to high pitch sounds.
 However, when a small speaker attempts to produce very low frequency sounds you'll hear a large amount of distortion in the sound and the general sound quality won’t be great.

-That being said, big speakers, were specifically designed for large, loud sounds.
+Big speakers, are specifically designed for large, loud sounds.
 They include a subwoofer within the speaker, which small speakers lack.
-The included subwoofer allows larger speakers to have a better frequency response than the smaller speakers with a subwoofer attached separately.
+The subwoofer allows larger speakers to have a better frequency response than the smaller speakers with a subwoofer attached separately.

 Subwoofers are intended for bass frequencies, but they still sound better through large, powerful speakers that are of good quality than through an attached subwoofer.

-That being said, you often get what you pay for when it comes to speakers, and you will find that you’ll need to invest in higher quality small speakers for decent sound quality, anyway.
-Bearing this in mind, then, if you’re looking for an investment that is going to withstand the test of time, a big speaker could be the better choice.
+But you get what you pay for when it comes to speakers, and you'll find that you’ll need to invest in higher quality small speakers for decent sound quality, anyway.